oyinloluwa-praise/Healthcare_Analytics_powerBI/README.md

 Project Overview

 This project features a comprehensive Healthcare Analytics Dashboard designed to monitor and analyze key performance indicators (KPIs) for a network of hospitals.
 The dashboard tracks patient admissions, insurance demographics, medication distribution, and clinical conditions to help healthcare administrators make data-driven decisions.
+The project contains the screenshot and the pbix.file of the report.

 Tools Used